 During the design phase of the new Barclay Jones web, it was clear to me that focus needed to be given in areas what we take for granted.
 Recruiters often forget about the journey that the website needs to take the 3Cs on:

-The goal appears to be “launch and wave goodbye” – but any finance/managing director who has freed up marketing budget to buy a new recruitment website wants more money – they want leads, candidates, consultants and ROI (not just an online brochure).
+Often, a recruitment marketer is too busy to see beyond the launch of the website – and hence the goal appears to be “launch and wave goodbye”.
+But any finance/managing director who has freed up marketing budget to buy a new recruitment website wants more money – they want candidates, clients, colleagues and cash (not just an online brochure).

 How to Build a Recruitment Website